symfony/symfony-docs/messenger.rst

 .. versionadded:: 7.2

-    The possibility to skip a message in the `messenger:failed:retry` command was introduced in Symfony 7.2
+    The option to skip a message in the ``messenger:failed:retry`` command was introduced in Symfony 7.2

 Multiple Failed Transports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~